theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 To be more privacy-aware on the internet **I needed change some of my habits**.

-Browsing sessions in incognito mode to avoid cookies leakage.
+Some temporary browsing sessions in incognito mode without shared cookies.

-Reduce the number of extensions on the browser.
+Reduced the number of extensions on my main browser.

 Logging out of important and sensitive web services.